AstarNetwork/astar-docs/docs/EVM/developer-tooling.md

 Launch string above will start Astar Collator for Shiden network.
 HTTP endpoint becomes available on port `9933` and WS on port `9944`.

-We also could recommend take attention to `--ws-max-connections` parameter, by default it relatively small and you probably would increase it to couple of thousands.
+We also recommend to pay attention to the `--ws-max-connections` parameter.
+By default it relatively small and you will probably want to increase it to couple of thousands.